-Apparatus is a really nifty plugin for our beloved UE.
-It provides us with a bunch of new programming principles and techniques.
-Those are usually called data-driven since we are more thinking detail-wise than class-wise.
-You can use our innovative tool in your own game production pipeline and extend its capabilities even further by declaring and implementing your own C++ classes, adhering to the necessary Apparatus interfaces.
+Apparatus is a really capable plugin, more than just a plugin - it's a full-fledged data-oriented framework.
+It provides you with a bunch of new programming principles and techniques.
+Those are usually called data-oriented since we usually thinking Detail-wise.
+You can use the framework in your own production pipeline and extend its capabilities even further by declaring and implementing your own C++ classes, adhering to the necessary Apparatus interfaces.

-The vast functionality of this plugin can't be easily demonstrated on a tiny tutorial like this one.
+The vast functionality of the framework can't be easily demonstrated in a tiny tutorial like this.
 The main purpose of this article is exactly to introduce the beginners to the ECS approach in general and Apparatus in particular.
 Check our the following links also and don't hesitate to ask any of your questions online on our TurboTalk forums and/or Discord server.
 We are eager to help and your are more then welcome to ask all sorts of questions!